Bio Patrick StackPoet | Performance Artist | Linguist

 The rich variety of hiberno-English spoken in North Kerry, and in particular in Duagh, and captured so brilliantly in the works of local playwright George Fitzmaurice, gave Patrick his love of language.

 Educated at St. Michael’s College, Listowel, he read French and English at Trinity College, Dublin, where he was fortunate to have Kerry poet Brendan Kennelly, and Joyce scholar David Norris as lecturers.

 Following stints in Sierra Leone, Mallorca, and Austrialia, he emigrated to Seville, Spain in 1988 where he taught English, and worked as a translator and interpreter.
 He moved back to Ireland in 1995, and settled in County Clare, where he works as a web developer, programmer, and adult education tutor.

-Patrick speaks Irish, Spanish, French and Portuguese, and is currently learning Arabic and Magyar (Hungarian).
+Patrick speaks Irish, Spanish, French and Portuguese, and is currently learning Arabic.